If you’re a bird watcher, you’ll want to know how to attract hummingbirds.

 The female hummingbird is solely responsible for building the nest.
 (Male hummingbirds are jerks that way.)
 You can help make her job easier by keeping a good supply of soft materials they like to use when nest-building:

 - Cottonwood fluff

 - Dryer lint

-While nest-building, the females work incredibly hard, easily burning over 12,000 calories a day (wow, right?!) so it’s important to make sure they have plenty of food available.
-If you truly want to keep hummingbirds around, be sure to hang a feeder or two where they can safely feed without becoming your cat or dog’s lunch in the process.
+While nest-building the females work incredibly hard, easily burning over 12,000 calories a day (wow, right?!) so it’s important to make sure they have plenty of food available.
+If you want to keep hummingbirds around, hang a feeder or two where they can safely feed without becoming your cat or dog’s lunch in the process.